Siphon880gh/devbrain/Enterprise - Cache, Cloudflare, Chat Bot, SEO, Support Docs, Receiving Payments/CloudFlare/Why CloudFlare.md

 ![[Pasted image 20250513051753.png]]

-And relatedly, Cloudflare has an option for you to block bots from scraping.
+---

+And relatedly to that, instead of verifying for a human, Cloudflare can straight up block bots from scraping - or from hacking.

+You gain protection against automated bots scanning for vulnerabilities.
+Cloudflare uses data from millions of connected sites to detect and block malicious IPs before they reach your server.

 ---